datatrail-jhu/08_data/manuscript/02_googlesheets.md

 {choose-answers:4, points:2}
 ?
 Which of the following is NOT something that can be accomplished from the functions in the package `googlesheets`?
 (Note you may have to Google to learn more about other functions in `googlesheets`.)

-C) Creating graphs directly from a Google sheet
+C) Creating graphs directly from a Google Sheet
 m) Downloading the Google Sheet as a CSV
 m) Moving a Google Sheet to the Trash on Google Drive
 o) Editing cells in a Google sheet